 For teams building beyond ZoomInfo's products, APIs and MCP expose the same intelligence to any custom agent, internal tool, or partner platform.
 API access is included in all relevant plans.

-BDO Canada's Jerry Wilson, Senior Marketing Intelligence Analyst, stated: "The plug-and-play aspect of the API means I can integrate it very easily into any process and get information at a moment's notice."
+Jerry Wilson, Senior Marketing Intelligence Analyst at BDO Canada, stated: "The plug-and-play aspect of the API means I can integrate it very easily into any process and get information at a moment's notice."
 The team cut time spent on internal data dashboard updates by 87%.
 (BDO Canada Case Study)

 G2 or ZoomInfo: Comparison Summary